tangentsoft/pidp8i/HACKERS.md

 remote Fossil instance, and it will offer to remember it for you.
-If you let it remember the password, operation from then on is scarcely different from working with an anonymous clone, except that on checkin, your changes will be sync'd back to the repository on tangentsoft.com if you're online at the time, and you'll get credit under your developer account name for the checkin.
+If you let it remember the password, operation from then on is scarcely different from working with an anonymous clone, except that on checkin, your changes will be sync’d back to the repository on tangentsoft.com if you're online at the time, and you'll get credit under your developer account name for the checkin.